Relaxation approach for learning neural network regularizers for a class of identification problems: Illustration: Identification of coefficients in an elliptic equation

 \\ \end{minipage}\\ \FloatBarrier

 \FloatBarrier

 In the illustration presented in Figure~\ref{fig-unnoise} and Table~\ref{table-unnoise}, the initial misfit -- corresponding to a neural network close to zero -- is about 54\%.
-We see that few iterations are required for obtaining a misfit lower than 5\%.
-The type of neural network we consider does not allow us to reduce the misfit under 3,32\%.
+We trained a feedforward neural network with~$L=8$~layers, and $x\mapsto \tan^{-1}(x)$ as activation function.
+We see that only few iterations were needed for obtaining a misfit lower than 5\%.
+The type of neural network we consider does not allow us to reduce the misfit below 3,32\%.
+Again, increasing the number of hidden layers did not help to improve the result.